ecomfe/awesome-echarts/README.md

 ### iOS

-- 🇨🇳 [iOS-Echarts](https://github.com/Pluto-Y/iOS-Echarts) @Pluto-Y - This is a highly custom chart control for iOS and Mac apps, which build with the Apache ECharts (ECharts 2).
+- 🇨🇳 [iOS-Echarts](https://github.com/Pluto-Y/iOS-Echarts) @Pluto-Y - This is a highly custom chart control for iOS and Mac apps, which build with the Apache ECharts (v2).

 ### Java